-An added benefit for using a bicycle is that you can use it as a plan B if for any reason your bug out car breaks down you can use your bicycle to continue to your bug out journey.
+An added benefit for using a bicycle is that you can use it as a plan B if for any reason your bug out car breaks down you can use your bicycle to continue to your bug out location.
 Bikes are fairly common and in the case of a major SHTF event, you will not have any problems finding one.